A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

 Logically, Fisher's null implies Neyman's null.
 Therefore, Fisher's null should be rejected if Neyman's null is rejected.
 However, this is not always true from the results of statistical inference in completely randomized experiments.
 We observed in our numerical examples above that it can be the case that

-in which we should reject Neyman's null, but fail to reject Fisher's null, if we choose the significance level to be $\alpha_0$ (e.g., $\alpha_0 = 0.05$).
-When (\ref{eq::controversy}) holds, an awkward logical problem appears as illustrated in Figure \ref{fg::logic}.
-In the remaining part of this section, we will theoretically explain the empirical findings in Section \ref{sec::numerical-examples} and the logical problem in Figure \ref{fg::logic}.
+in which case we should reject Neyman's null, but not Fisher's null, if we choose the significance level to be $\alpha_0$ (e.g., $\alpha_0 = 0.05$).
+When (\ref{eq::controversy}) holds, an awkward logical problem appears.
+In the remaining part of this section, we will theoretically explain the empirical findings in Section \ref{sec::numerical-examples} and the consequential logical problem.